-Facilitator: Lora Salloum, MA.
-Email: loras@columbia.ab.ca

-Class Time: 5:30 pm - 9:00 pm (Mon./Wed.)
-Room: 805-120

-Credit: 3 Prerequisite: HSPD151
+Facilitator: Lynn Burnett, M.Ed.
+Email: lynnb@columbia.ab.ca Class Time: 5:30 pm - 9:30 pm (Mon./Wed.)
+Room: 805-113 Credit: 3 Prerequisite: HSPD151

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.
+Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
+Students are required to make arrangements to be present at the rescheduled class.